ISSA Nutritionist Study Guide

 Small intestine

-Many nutrients from foods are absorbed into the body through the small intestine, which we divide into three sections: the duodenum, jejunum, and the ileum.
+Many nutrients from foods are absorbed into the body through the small intestine, which we divide into three sections: the duodenum, jejunum, and ileum.

 Large intestine